January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 The finance workshop is designed for the organization treasurer.
 By attending this workshop, participants will be able to:

-• Identify their leadership style and how to work with other individuals effectively;
+• Identify their leadership style and how to better work with others;

 • Identify the key responsibilities of serving as their organization’s treasurer;